 37 to 40 days after application (7-10 days after the beginning of normal harvest of untreated fruit) |

-To improve fruit shape, apply Perlan or Promalin at a rate of 1.25 - 2.3 L/ha (500 - 900 mL/acre) in a medium volume spray (2250 L/ha) (900 L/acre) or 125 mL/100 L (567 mL/100 gal imp).
-Addition of a registered surfactant should prove beneficial.
+To improve fruit shape, apply Perlan or Promalin at a rate of 1.25 - 2.3 L/ha (500 - 900 mL/acre) in a medium volume spray (2250 L/ha) (900 L/acre) or 125 mL/100 L (567 mL/100 gal imp) during bloom.
+Addition of a registered surfactant may enhance efficacy.
+The treatment promotes cell division and elongation, resulting in more pronounced calyx lobes and overall improved “typiness”.

 PRECAUTIONS

-1. Perlan and Promalin are known to thin apple blossoms.
+1. Thinning effects: Perlan and Promalin are known to thin apple blossoms.
 Weak or frost-injured flowers appear to be particularly susceptible.
 On such trees, Perlan or Promalin usage may also increase the amount of thinning achieved with a subsequent blossom thinning spray.

 ReTain is a plant growth regulator that has been shown to extend flower viability in cherries by reducing ethylene production in cherry flowers and delaying flower and stigmatic senescence.
 Due to this effect, flowers that last longer have a higher likelihood to be successfully pollinated, and increased pollination results in a higher yield.
 Research has shown that ReTain works best if used before poor pollinating conditions, including wet, cool, windy weather or low honey bee activity, or on varieties that tend to be shy-bearing.